Zabbott03/startup/README.md

 - able to interact with other players with your snake as you play
 - in-game counter with the score of all players
 - host can start and end game
+- third party service used to get facts about different kinds of snakes.

 ### Technologies